Why Timing and Structure Matter — Especially in Pennsylvania

 Sample Language:

-Best for: Reducing Estate Tax Exposure
+Best for: Reducing Estate Tax Liability and Protecting Liquidity for Heirs

 Sample Language: